 So for those who have taken all these steps, becoming a marketing leader is a natural position that opens up a world of consultancy opportunities.

 The article written by Jerome Barthelemy, “Does it pay to hire Consultants?” discusses the effect that consultants can have on a business.
 He concludes his article saying that “it’s often businesses that can least afford to hire consultants who would ultimately have the most to gain”.
-However the common misconception with marketing consultants is often that they’re not needed until it there is a problem, at which point it might be too late, and as I referenced above, ‘leaders’ are looking for long-term benefits so maximising the time to bring about sustainable change is essential.
+However the common misconception with marketing consultants is often that they’re not needed until it there is a problem, at which point it might be too late for any meaningful set of corrections.
+Leaders’ are looking for long-term benefits to maximise the time available for bringing about sustainable change.

-What separates marketing leaders is their ability to take the initiative for other areas of the business that overlap their own.
-Marketing leaders can prove to be invaluable due to their all-round knowledge and understanding of business and leadership so hiring them becomes a sign of strength within the company not weakness.
+What separates marketing leaders is their ability to take the initiative for other areas of the business that overlap their own and so appointing someone to such a role becomes a sign of strength within the company, not weakness.

 If you recognise this problem and you’d like our help or simply want to discuss what we could do for you, please get in touch by calling 01788-815327.